kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 This component is the main tool to inspect in detail the values inferred by the Eva analysis for any variable or expression at a given program point.
-It is designed as a table, with a column for each evaluated expression and a line for each callstack for which the expression is evaluated.
+It is designed as a table, with a column for each evaluated expression and a row for each callstack for which the expression is evaluated.

 ### Evaluating expressions or predicates